Stochastic parameter optimization analysis of dynamical quantum critical phenomena in long-range transverse-field Ising chain: Theoretical background

+Several observables show distinctive power-low behavior near quantum critical points, and associated critical exponents are defined~\cite{Sachdev2011}.
+As QPT occurs at absolute zero, the degrees of singularity are measured using a control parameter \(g\) rather than shifted temperature.
+For LRTFIM, \(g\) is shifted transverse field \(g = \Gamma - \Gamma_\text{c}\).
+Aside from this difference, definitions are pretty similar to their classical counterparts; \(\upbeta\) is defined from squared magnetization \(m^2 \sim g^{2\upbeta}\), \(\upgamma\) from susceptibility \(\chi \sim 1 / g^\upgamma\) and \(\nu\) from correlation length \(\xi_x \sim 1 / g^\nu\).
+Additionally, the dynamical exponent \(z\), which is specific to QPT, is defined from correlation length along the imaginary-time axis \(\xi_\tau \sim 1 / g^{z \nu}\).

-In this section, we briefly review the theoretical predictions based on the mean-field theory.
-The effective action of the LRTFIM is the same as the $(1 + 1)$-dimensional Ising model up to an additional term $\propto q^\sigma$ accounting for the long-range interactions.
-To be more specific, we obtain the following action~\cite{Dutta2001,Defenu2017}:
+Let us consider the continuum description of LRTFIM as a starting point for the RG analysis.
+The action for LRTFIM is the same as the \((1 + 1)\)-dimensional \(\phi^4\) model up to an additional term \(\propto |q|^\sigma\) accounting for the long-range interactions~\cite{Dutta2001, Defenu2017}: